-The Chief Justice of the Supreme Court Villu Köve and former Chief Justice of the Supreme Court Priit Pikamäe
+The Chief Justice of the Supreme Court Villu Kõve

-+ Council for Administration of Courts +
+Council for Administration of Courts

 The Council for Administration of Courts is an advisory body convened for the management of the court system.
 The most important decisions concerning the court system and relating to administration of courts are first discussed and approved by the Council for Administration of Courts.